Discover Vrtba Garden: Your Local’s Guide to Prague’s Best-Kept Secret (2026)

 Toilets

-Toilets are located behind the main entrance.
+The toilets are located behind the main entrance (inside the garden)